borisflesch/baas-consent-management/README.md

 2. Open four terminals in folders `blockchain-besu/node-{1,2,3,4}`
 3. Run the command `besu --config-file=config.toml` in each terminal to start the four nodes of the blockchain (which are pre-configured)
 4. Navigate to `baas-api`
+5. Run the command `truffle migrate --network besu --reset` to compile and deploy the smart contract
-5. Run the following commands to install dependencies and start the server:
+6. Run the following commands to install dependencies and start the server:
 ```
 npm install
 npm run start